I3EM/QEM2022-Advanced-Scripting-Practical/src/3-reverting-transfer-function/mtf.md

 ```

 Once we have got the `s` parameter we were looking for, we can now
-invert the transfert function.
-The transfert function code is as follows:
+invert the transfer function.
+The transfer function code is as follows:

 ```java
 {{#include ../dmscripts/mystery_appl1c.s}}